wp-plugins/fv-wordpress-flowplayer/readme.txt

 = How can I style the popup? =

 Check out .flowplayer_popup and .wpfp_custom_popup in /fv-wordpress-flowplayer/css/flowplayer.css.
-You might want to move your changes to your template CSS.
+You might want to move your changes to your template CSS - make sure you use ID of container element, so your declarations will work even when the flowplayer.css is loaded later in the head section of your webpage.

 == Screenshots ==